 The Red Cow proved to be a fine, characterful place: big wooden beams, hops hanging overhead, the comforting smell of an open fire as soon as we opened the front door.

-Two rooms either side of the entrance are open-plan with timber frames still in place from walls that would have divided them in the past.
-The bar itself is to the rear of the pub, serving up Harvey's 'Sussex Best', Gadd's 'No.5' or Gadd's 'She Sells Shells'.
+Two rooms either side of the entrance were open-plan with timber frames still in place from walls that would have divided them in the past.
+The bar itself was to the rear of the pub, serving up Harvey's 'Sussex Best', Gadd's 'No.5' or Gadd's 'She Sells Shells'.

 I don't think I would have been very comfortable taking a seat in the front room where a couple had become very 'attached' on the sofa.
 Their drinks were lasting a long time as they barely came up for air.